Updated: Feb 22, 2018

 And this is the worst thing about this entire, miserable circus.
 People were there to learn.
 They were there to find a better way.
 And what they got was misinformation and a licence to go home and behave like violent psychopaths towards their horses.

 There was no pity for the horse at this event.
 Nothing to learn about real horse behaviour or the true nature of equines.
 There was no kindness or patience.
 Just arrogance and a sense of entitlement.
 "What is good for me is good for my horse."
 I know horse owners are better than this.
 I know horse owners want the best for their horses.
 But the empowerment to stick it to the man in the hat and trust your gut feel is hard to find when everyone keeps telling you that you have to be cruel to be kind.

 I work with a lot of problem and young horse trainers and it pains me to think what each of them could have achieved in a total of 120 minutes with these gentle, bright horses.
 Just imagine Snippet in a safe place, surrounded by safe companions and a good trainer going to see her for 10 minutes a day, 4 times a week for three weeks.
 She could have learned loads of stuff and all within her comfort zone.

 But you can't sell tickets to that.
-Take it from someone who has spent hours and hours and hours filming humane horse training.
-It is slow, it is gentle, it is effective and it is kind.
+Take it from someone who has spent hours and hours and hours filming proper horse training.
+It is slow, it is gentle, it is effective.
 But it is not a spectator sport.